Are you tired of getting blurry pictures? Have you had too many photos that look like they are out of focus?

-The half exhale technique works really well to avoid getting blurry pictures from camera movement during the photo exposure.
-Here' the tip:
+Any accessory, like a tripod or monopod is great to have along to steady your camera.
+But if you don't this technique works really well to avoid getting blurry pictures from camera movement during the photo exposure.
+Here's what you can do:

-The next photo tip I call the "human tripod."
-If you don't have an actual tripod, try the next best thing. use your body, your arms or head as if it's a tripod.
+The next tip I call the "human tripod."
+If you don't have an actual tripod, try the next best thing.
+Use your body, your arms or head as if it's a tripod.

 Can you lean you head or shoulder against a wall, a nearby tree or perhaps a doorway?
 Using the half exhale technique combined with leaning against a solid base can help you avoid taking blurry pictures too.

 Can you help me get the word out about my photography site?
 Let's help everybody improve their technique.
 After all, photography is a very powerful medium to communicate positive messages throughout all of civilization.